Wireless random-access networks with bipartite interference graphs: Analysis of the algorithm

 \subsection{Algorithm complexity}

-The algorithm we constructed can be implemented in different ways according to what we want to compute.
+The randomized greedy algorithm we constructed can be implemented in different ways according to what we want to compute.

 \begin{itemize} \item In order to know the leading order of the mean transition time as $r \to \infty$, it is enough to recover the maximum least degree $d^*$ from the graph.
-By Proposition \ref{consistencyprop} we know that $d^*$ is the same for all the admissible paths.
-Hence it is enough to run it once and comparing the value of $d^*$ with the value of $\beta$ we can immediately determine whether we are in the subcritical, the critical or the supercritical regime.
+By Proposition~\ref{consistencyprop} we know that $d^*$ is the same for all the admissible paths.
+Hence it is enough to run the algorithm once and, by comparing the value of $d^*$ with the value of $\beta$, we are able to determine whether we are in the subcritical, the critical or the supercritical regime.

 In this case the \emph{computational complexity of the algorithm is polynomial} in the number of nodes in $V$, and so the leading order of the mean transition time is quickly determined.
 More precisely, the algorithm has a complexity of $\mathcal{O}(|U| |V|^2)$. \item If we are interested in the precise asymptotics of the mean transition time and in its law as $r \to \infty$, then we need to compute the pre-factor of the leading order term.
 To do so, we need to run the algorithm multiple times, until all the admissible paths are generated, in order to recover all the possible sequences $(\bar{d}_k)_{k=1}^N$ and $(n_k)_{k=1}^N$.
 A proper approach is to let a (deterministic) depth-first search algorithm run through all the admissible paths and enumerate them.
-Theorem \ref{mostlikelypaths} shows that if we know the total mean transition time along each path, then we can recover the mean transition time of the graph.
+Theorem~\ref{mostlikelypaths} shows that if we know the total mean transition time along each path, then we can recover the mean transition time of the graph.

 In this case the \emph{computational complexity of the algorithm is factorial} in the number of nodes in $V$, since it depends in a delicate manner on the architecture of the graph.
 More precisely, the algorithm has a complexity of $\mathcal{O}(|U| |V|^2 |V|!)$. \end{itemize}